christopher-besch/earable_pdr/open_earable/lib/apps_tab/earable_pdr/README.md

 With this architecture earable_pdr incorporates both the heading measurement by the Earable and the phone's compass.
 Therefore, earable_pdr would even work without an active connection to the Earable (at least momentarily).
 Though, the best results are still achieved with an intact Earable connection.

+## Disclaimers
+earable_pdr has only been tested on Android devices.
+Please use a recent high-end Android device as lower end models' sensors often lack the accuracy needed for this application.